Requirements for requesting loans:

 c.
 "Loan Application"

 iii.
 Note - All loans will have two disbursements.
 For example: if you have a Fall/Spring loan, you will receive half in Fall and half in Spring.
 If you have a one term loan, you will receive half at the beginning of the term and half at the mid-point of the term.

-Once your loan request has been submitted, you can check the status of your request at anytime by clicking on the Loan Status Tab.
+Once your loan request has been submitted, you can check the status of your request at anytime by following steps 1, 2 and 3 above.
 Processing is complete once the loan status says “Certified.”